wavefrontHQ/docs/pages/doc/integrations_jmx.md

 summary: Learn how to send JMX data to Wavefront.
 ---

-You can monitor Java based applications that use JMX by either by setting up Jolokia and Telegraf or by using JMXTrans.
+You can monitor Java applications that use JMX by either by setting up Jolokia and Telegraf or by using JMXTrans to send data directly to a Wavefront proxy.

 ## Telegraf-based Integration

+In the Telegraf-based integration you run Jolokia, which exposes JMX data as JSON on an HTTP port (8778 by default), and configure the Jolokia input plugin in Telegraf.

 ### Download and Set up Jolokia

-1. Jolokia is JVM agent that exposes JMX data as JSON on an HTTP port (8778 by default).
-Download Jolokia from [Jolokia – Download](https://jolokia.org/download.html).
-Jolokia 1.3.5 is the current version as of this writing.
+1. Download the **JVM-Agent** artifact from [Jolokia – Download](https://jolokia.org/download.html).
+Jolokia 1.3.6 is the current version as of this writing.
 1. Save Jolokia to `/opt/jolokia` or any location accessible to the application.
 1. Configure the application to use Jolokia.
    1. Add the following line to the application startup script:
       ```
-      JVM_OPTS="$JVM_OPTS -javaagent:/opt/jolokia/jolokia-jvm-1.3.5-agent.jar"
+      JVM_OPTS="$JVM_OPTS -javaagent:/opt/jolokia/jolokia-jvm-1.3.6-agent.jar"
       ```
-   1. Change `/opt/jolokia` if you saved it elsewhere.
+      Change `/opt/jolokia` if you saved it elsewhere.
    1. Restart the node running the application.
    1. Verify that you can access Jolokia on port 8778 by running:
       ```
       curl http://localhost:8778/jolokia/
       ```
       If you receive a JSON response then Jolokia is working.

 ### Configure Telegraf

-1. Add the application configuration to your Telegraf configuration.
+1. Add the application configuration to your [Telegraf configuration](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia).
 2. Restart Telegraf.

 ## JMXTrans-based Integration

 While you can configure [JMXTrans](https://github.com/jmxtrans/jmxtrans) to retrieve [JMX](https://en.wikipedia.org/wiki/Java_Management_Extensions) data from multiple JVMs and specific managed beans (MBeans), this section gets you up and running very quickly with a very simple and generic JMXTrans configuration that will send all of the JMX data from a single JVM to Wavefront.
-You will then be in a position to browse the data within Wavefront and make decisions about which MBeans are relevant for your use case as you begin to fine tune the JMXTrans configuration.
+You can then browse the data within Wavefront and decide which MBeans are relevant for your use case and fine tune the JMXTrans configuration.

 ### Enable JMX for a JVM